-As an organization receiving funding through the RFA process, a Local Implementing Agency - Community Impact Project (CIP) works collaboratively with MFF to develop a package of locally-relevant SNAP-Ed direct nutrition education (DE) and policy, systems, and environmental (PSE) change interventions and strategies.
+As an organization receiving funding through the RFA process, a Local Implementing Agency - Community Impact Project (CIP) works collaboratively with MFF to develop a package of locally-relevant SNAP-Ed direct nutrition education (DE) and policy, systems, and environmental (PSE) change interventions and strategies, and then delivers that programming on behalf of MFF.
 MFF will provide CIPs ongoing customized grant management support, resources, tools, training, and ongoing technical assistance to help CIPs ensure programmatic, administrative, and financial compliance with SNAP-Ed parameters and State and Federal regulations.